Skip Ribbon Commands

 • Encouragement of safe practices

-Staff members are encouraged to make suggestions about health and safety and training methods.
+Staff members are encouraged to make suggestions about health and safety, violence prevention strategies, and training methods.

 The plan administrator should review the reports and suggestions.
 He or she should initiate an investigation of each report about unsafe conditions or hazards and each suggestion about health and safety or training.
 No person shall be retaliated against or harassed for reporting hazards or potential hazards or making suggestions related to safety.